“Discipline your son, and he will give you peace; he will bring delight to your soul.” (Prov. 29:17)

 Different parents carry out discipline in many different ways, and I’m not here to debate the effectiveness of varied parenting styles.
-But Proverbs 22:6 instructs us to “train a child in the way he should go [ways of the Lord],” thus it is clearly our responsibility as parents, and specifically as men (as the spiritual leaders of the household and family), to raise our children in the ways of the Lord.
+But Proverbs 22:6 instructs us to “train a child in the way he should go [ways of the Lord],” thus it is clearly our responsibility as parents, and specifically as men (as the spiritual leaders of the household and family) in partnership with our wives, to raise our children in the ways of the Lord.
 What I’ve been trying to establish in my household is discipline that follows a biblical precedent and model.
 Admittedly, my wife and I are still learning and often fail in achieving this consistently.

 By biblical discipline, I simply mean leaning on the Word of God as our source of truth, instruction, and correction towards our children, which applies to any circumstance they may find themselves in.
 2 Timothy 3:16 reminds us that “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.”
 We would be wise to follow the clear instruction for discipline that Scripture already lays out for us.

 My children have certainly brought us peace and have delighted our souls, especially the more and more we can see them going the way of the Lord.
 The precious time we get to spend with them praying, doing devotionals, singing praise songs, and talking about things of God, are some of the sweetest and most joyful moments of my life!